 Source: U.S. Copyright Office

-However, Fair Use is not what many of us think it is, or wish it were.
-Determining Fair Use is done on a case-by-case basis, each time you wish to use someone else's copyrighted work.
-To determine if your proposed use of someone else's work is considered Fair Use, you must thoroughly review a legal framework of four broad guidelines known as the Four Factors:
+Determining Fair Use is done on a case-by-case basis each time you wish to use someone else's copyrighted work.
+To determine if your proposed use of a work is considered Fair Use, you must thoroughly review a these Four Factors:

 Lengthier explanations and examples for all of these can be found on Copyright.gov from the U.S. Copyright Office.

 1. Purpose & Character of Use - will your use be educational in nature, non-profit, for scholarly criticism or research?
 Or do you plan to sell or profit from using or embedding the work into your own?
 Will you significantly transform the original and add to it, or will you use it exactly as is?
 Will you create a parody of the original?